 “Great, then I guess you can sleep well, knowing that you’re not spending money on an empty room.”
 I said.
 He didn’t reply.
 I heard him hang up the phone.
 Rude!
 That’s when the doors opened.
 A man, looking tired, walked in.

 “There should be a room being for me here.”
 He said.
-I took his driver’s license, and confirmed that he was the person that my guest in 226 was talking about.
+I took his driver’s license and confirmed that he was the person that my guest in 226 was talking about.
 I got him on his way, and went back to drinking coffee, and emailing my last report.

 A man walked in and asked me if I had a room.
-Normally I would say no, but I thought about the declined credit card attached to my final arrival, then I thought about how important it was to sell out the hotel.
+Usually, I would say no, but I thought about the declined credit card attached to my final arrival, then I thought about how important it was to sell out the hotel.
 “Let me see what I have.”
 I said.
 Since it was after six o’clock and my last arrival had a declined credit card, the hotel had no obligation to hold the room for him.
 I went ahead and canceled the reservation.
 “You’re in luck.
 I have a two queen suite available.
 It’s my only available room.”

 “I’m so happy to hear this.
 We have been stopping all over the area, and nobody has anything.”
 He said.

 “Yep!
 Everyone in the county is sold out tonight.”
 I said.
-His wife, and two kids walked inside.
+His wife and two kids walked inside.
 All of them looked completely exhausted.
-They had a son and daughter, and they looked like they were 6 and 9 years old; the older one being the son.
+They had a son and daughter, and they looked like they were 6 and 9 years old; the older one is the son.
 Their daughter took a seat on the couch in the lobby, and their son disappeared into the dining room; nobody was paying attention to him.
 I had the reservation completed, and I asked for his credit card.
 That’s when the operating system crashed, and everything froze-up on me.
 “I’m sorry for this delay, but my computer had a hiccup, and I need to restart.
 It will only take a moment.”
 The mother looked at me with sleepy eyes.

 “But you do have a room for us?”
 She asked.